nksauter/LS49/LY99/saul/README.md

 Planning for the March 2022 LY99 SPREAD data collection.
 Develop an entirely new workflow for SPREAD analysis building on the Sauter 2020 and Mendez 2021 papers.
 Perform the following steps:
 1. Simulate a 100,000-image dataset, on a Rayonix form factor, with and without a point spread function (PSF).
-See [slurm script 918365](./918365.sh).
+See [slurm script 918365](./sim_918365.sh).
 I will develop the scattering factor analysis first without the PSF, and later consider the PSF.
 Also, in order for shot-to-shot spectra to be associated with these simulated images, a special dxtbx.format file [must be installed](../../format).
-2. Indexing and integration with dials.stills_process, naive, with [script 922530](./922530.sh) and [phil file index_nks](./index_nks.phil).
+2. Indexing and integration with dials.stills_process, naive, with [index1_922530.sh](./index1_922530.sh) and [phil file index1.phil](./index1.phil).
 3. Due to a half-pixel mismatch between simulated diffraction and metadata, the Level-0 detector position must be refined.
 Steps for this are
   a) ```dials.combine_experiments ../922530/idx-LY99_MPIbatch_000*.img_refined.expt ../922530/idx-LY99_MPIbatch_000*.img_indexed.refl reference_from_experiment.detector=0``` to combine just 30000 images,
   b) then dials.refine [refine_level0_mcd.phil](./refine_level0_mcd.phil) combined.* output.experiments=refined_mcd.expt output.reflections=refined_mcd.refl
   c) comparison of the input and output with dials.show to determine the refined beam position.
-4. Indexing and integration with dials.stills_process, using the updated detector position, with [script 927185](./927185.sh) and [index_refi.phil](./index_refi.phil).
+4. Indexing and integration with dials.stills_process, using the updated detector position, with [index2_927185.sh](./index2_927185.sh) and [index2.phil](./index2.phil).
 5. Unit cell analysis using a covariance model.
 Output all unit cells (tdata file) with [script 928005](./928005.sh) and [test_merge.phil](.test_merge.phil).
 Then run the covariance analysis with ```uc_metrics.dbscan file_name=928005/ly99sim_30000.tdata space_group=C12/m1 feature_vector=a,b,c eps=0.20 write_covariance=928005.tt metric=L2norm show_plot=True```, ultimately writing the covariance file covariance_ly99sim_30000.pickle.
 6. A conventional merging run with Friedel mates separate, with [script 928123](./928123.sh) and [test_params03.phil](./test_params03.phil).
 7. A straight run with the [annulus worker](./929171.sh) to determine the integration shoeboxes and number of pixels available for SPREAD.